 This photo was shot through the scope at 200yds on 8.5 power.
 We now know that if a target of this size fits between the heavy portion of the cross hairs on 8.5 power, the target is roughly 200 yards away.

-First the scope has to have the finger style turrets or exposed target style turrets.
+First, the scope has to have finger-style turrets or exposed target-style turrets.
 There are either set screws around the circumference of the turret knob or on the top of the turret knob.
 These screws can be loosened and removed after the rifle has been sighted in.
 After screws have been removed simply remove the turret knob and place it back on the turret post at the zero mark.
-The zero will be accurate at the distance the rifle has been sighted in at.
-Further distances may very due to bullet drop or different bullet trajectories.
+The zero will be accurate at the distance the rifle has been sighted.
+Further distances may vary due to bullet drop or different bullet trajectories.

-First we must consider a couple of things before sending the scope in for warranty work or evaluation.
-First do we know what kind of groups this rifle can hold?
+First, we must consider a couple of things before sending the scope in for warranty work or evaluation.
+First, do we know what kind of groups this rifle can hold?
 Are we using the same ammo or has the ammo been changed prior to the last time the rifle had been shot?
 Is this a new rifle, for which we do not know what kind of groups it can hold?
 Is the scope mounted correctly, with the windage and elevation turrets positioned in the direction intended?
-Has the scopes mounting rings been tightened to the ring manufacture’s torque specifications?
+Have the scope mounting rings been tightened to the ring manufacturer’s torque specifications?
 All of these options need to be considered.

-Any alterations made to a Mueller scope that hasn’t been done by Mueller, is considered tampering, and is not covered under the Mueller Warranty.
-Sorry.
+Any alterations made to a Mueller scope that hasn’t been done by Mueller are considered tampering and are not covered under the Mueller Warranty.

-First verify the scope hasn’t been dropped or tweaked.
-1. Lay the scope in the lower ring halves (leave the top halves off), spin the scope and see if the front or rear of the scope wobbles up and down.
+First, verify the scope hasn’t been dropped or tweaked.
+1. Lay the scope in the lower ring halves (leave the top halves off), spin the scope, and see if the front or rear of the scope wobbles up and down.
 If it doesn’t wobble move on to the next step..
 If it does wobble it cannot be fixed.2.
-Center both turrets by turning the turrets from one extreme to the other and then splitting the difference (you don’t have to be exact, just close to center).3.
-Now that both turrets have been centered, retry sighting in, if the scope does not make adjustments, or track, than the scope needs to be evaluated by Mueller Optics.
-If the scope has ran out of adjustment, than steps need to be taken in the mounting hardware to compensate for the serious misalignment issue.
+Center both turrets by turning the turrets from one extreme to the other and then splitting the difference (you don’t have to be exact, just close to the center).3.
+Now that both turrets have been centered, retry sighting in, if the scope does not make adjustments, or track then the scope needs to be evaluated by Mueller Optics.
+If the scope has run out of adjustment then steps need to be taken in the mounting hardware to compensate for the serious misalignment issue.